mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 > ... (c) volitionally, one knocks against things...

-One knocks against things very naturally. [...]
-Some resistance is coming up very strongly from the will of volition.
-Intellectually you cannot pin down what [anything] is, that’s why even though you decide something, you aren’t satisfied.
-That’s why volitionally, consciously or unconsciously you resist against the determination you have made, and then you move to another determination.
-[Even if] you like the determination, the decision of something, what you have done is really being against [something], consciously or unconsciously.
+[...]
+Very naturally, some resistance is coming up very strongly from the will or volition.
+Emotionally or intellectually you cannot pin down what [anything] is, that’s why even though you decide something, you aren’t satisfied.
+That’s why volitionally, consciously or unconsciously you resist against the determination you have made.
+And then you move to another determination.
+[Even if] you like the determination or decision of something, what you have done is really being against [something], consciously or unconsciously.
 This is ignorance.

 > ... stumbles about...